 Above is the approved concept for the Law Enforcement Memorial in front of the Hall of Justice at 575 S 10th Street.
-In November, the Commission approved the Sky Park Manor remodel project.
+In November, the Commission is expected to review the Sky Park Manor remodel project.
 Designed by prominent local architect Selmer A. Solheim, this mid-century high-rise apartment buildings was listed on the National Register of Historic Places in 2016.
 Exterior work to the building is expected to include, among other things, restoration of the railing system, renovation of the Sun and Fun deck, and repainting of the building to match its historic colors - neutral white body, blue-grey soffit trim and a multi-colored penthouse.
-The project directly aligns with Guideline 14.1 of the Design Standards, which states the Sky Park Manor "should be preserved and maintained."

-The Commission also got their first look at the Pershing block redevelopment project in November.
-As far back as 2014 when Pershing Center hosted its last concert, the block has been targeted as a key redevelopment opportunity for downtown.
-In 2018, it was identified as a catalyst project in the Downtown Master Plan.
-After receiving five redevelopment proposals in the spring of 2020, city officials awarded the project to White Lotus Group out of Omaha.
-The White Lotus team's vision for the block includes a library, a wellness center, affordable housing, and a community greenspace.
+The Commission is also scheduled to get their first look at the Pershing block redevelopment project in November.
+It is anticipated that the redeveloped block will include a library, a wellness center, affordable housing, and a community greenspace.
 While there is still much work and coordination to be done to make this project a reality, it has the potential to dramatically impact Centennial Mall, the Environs District, and the larger downtown area for the better.
-The Commission looks forward to playing a key part in its implementation.
+The Commission looks forward to playing a part in such a transformative project.